rutaolta/varcaller/README.md

 The name of file with reference assembly should be defined in `config/default.yaml` in "Parameters" section:

-    - `reads: ["filename without suffixyour desired reads "]`
+    - `reads: ["name of your desired reads"]`

-Actually this is the common part of filename of fasta containing forward and reverse reads.
-Filename should be without extension.
+Actually this is the common part of filenames containing forward and reverse reads.
+Filename should be without extensions.
+For example, if desired reads are `cerevisiae_1.fq.gz` and `cerevisiae_2.fq.gz` then the setting would be like `reads: ["cerevisiae"]`.

 Suffix of filename with foward read should be "_1" and with reverse "_2".
 For example, `cerevisiae_1.fq.gz`

     - `assembly: ["name of your desired assembly"]`

-Actually this is the filename of fasta containing assembly.
-Filename should be without extension.
+Actually this is the name of files containing assembly.
+Filename should be without extensions.
+For example, if desired assembly is `s.cerevisiae.fasta.gz` then the setting would be like `assembly: "s.cerevisiae"`.

 The mapping quality for mosdepth can be changed in `config/default.yaml` in "Parameters" section: